cvs0/CVSCode/README.md

 ## Todo

-We are actively working on adding support for loops, libraries, and more assignment expressions.
+We are actively working on adding support libraries and more assignment expressions.

+## Roadmap

+- ~~While Loops~~
+- For Loops

 ## Credits